 There are few couples in the history of America who have had as beautiful and influential a marriage as that of Jonathan and Sarah Edwards.
-He is still renowned as one of the foremost theologians and preachers of his day, and widely respected as a leader in the Great Awakening that lasted for around thirty years during the seventeen hundreds.
-His works are still read and referenced by leading ministers today, with hundreds of sermons and essays being still intact.
+He is still renowned as one of the foremost theologians and preachers of his day and widely respected as a leader in the Great Awakening that lasted for around thirty years in the seventeen hundreds.
+His works are still read and referenced by leading ministers today, with hundreds of sermons and essays still intact.
 "Sinners in the Hands of an Angry God," "Religious Affections," and "An Unpublished Essay on the Trinity" are all considered masterful treatises in their own rite.

 But such a great man is not complete without a woman behind him, and Sarah Pierpont was the perfect woman to complete Jonathan Edwards as a man and minister.
-Though not as well remembered as her husband, his writings as well as those of her children and friends tell us a great deal about this extraordinary woman.
+Though not as well remembered as her husband, his writings, as well as those of her children and friends, tell us a great deal about this extraordinary woman.

 Sarah as a Young Girl

-“They say there is a young lady in New Haven who is loved of that Great Being, who made and rules the world, and that there are certain seasons in which this Great Being, in some way or other invisible, comes to her and fills her mind with exceeding sweet delight; and that she hardly cares for anything, except to meditate on Him…You could not persuade her to do any thing wrong or sinful, if you would give her all the world, lest she should offend this Great Being.
+“They say there is a young lady in New Haven who is loved of that Great Being, who made and rules the world, and that there are certain seasons in which this Great Being, in some way or other invisible, comes to her and fills her mind with exceeding sweet delight; and that she hardly cares for anything, except to meditate on Him . . .
+You could not persuade her to do any thing wrong or sinful, if you would give her all the world, lest she should offend this Great Being.
 She is of a wonderful sweetness, calmness, and universal benevolence of mind; especially after this Great God has manifested himself to her mind.
-She will sometimes go about from place to place, singing sweetly; and seems to be always full of joy and pleasure…She loves to be alone . . . and seems to have some one invisible always conversing with her.”
+She will sometimes go about from place to place, singing sweetly; and seems to be always full of joy and pleasure . . .
+She loves to be alone . . . and seems to have some one invisible always conversing with her.”

 An Uncommon Union: Sarah Edwards As A Wife

 It was here that they were part of the Great Awakening, a revival that began in Jonathan's parish and spread to the surrounding region.
 Sarah herself professed that during this time she was "under an uncommon discovery of God’s excellency, and in a high exercise of love to God, and of rest and joy in him, to make a new and most solemn dedication of herself to his service and glory . . .
 After this, she had often such views of the glory of the Divine perfections, and of Christ’s excellencies, and at times . . . that she was overwhelmed, and as it were swallowed up, in the light and joy of the love of God.”

-But at the same time, with a husband that spent up to thirteen hours a day in study and was known for being absent-minded in practical affairs, it was necessary for Sarah to manage her household.
+But at the same time, with a husband that spent up to thirteen hours a day in the study and was known for being absent-minded in practical affairs, it was necessary for Sarah to manage her household.
 This was no small feat for a woman who raised three sons and eight daughters as well as constantly entertaining guests, both great and humble.
-George Whitfield, another great preacher who was often in the Edwards home, remarked that he had never seen a sweeter couple than the Edwards, and stated that knowing Sarah caused him "to renew those prayers, which for some months, I have put up to God, that he would be pleased to send me a daughter of Abraham to be my wife."
-He also noted that she was "adorned with a meek and quiet spirit," yet as an intelligent, capable woman was able to talk "solidly of the things of God, and seemed to be such a helpmeet for her husband."
+George Whitfield, another great preacher who was often in the Edwards home, remarked that he had never seen a sweeter couple than the Edwards' and stated that knowing Sarah caused him "to renew those prayers, which for some months, I have put up to God, that he would be pleased to send me a daughter of Abraham to be my wife."
+He also noted that she was "adorned with a meek and quiet spirit," yet as an intelligent, capable woman, was able to talk "solidly of the things of God, and seemed to be such a helpmeet for her husband."

 A rare trait that was found in the marriage of Jonathan and Sarah Edwards was how he valued her as an intelligent woman.
-She had been well educated and their daughters were also well taught, and as such she was able to not only manage his practical affairs but help him in his duties as a minister.
+She had been well educated, and their daughters were also well taught, and as such, she was able to not only manage his practical affairs but help him in his duties as a minister.

 There was another bond beyond the strength of a loving marriage.
 Sarah and Jonathan were brothers and sisters in Christ, heirs to the same heavenly kingdom, and this was more to them than any earthly affections.

 In 1758 Jonathan Edwards was offered the position of president of Princeton University. which he accepted.
-He traveled to New Jersey and was instated on February 16th while Sarah stayed behind with their recently widowed daughter, Esther Edwards Burr (mother of Aaron Burr).
+He traveled to New Jersey and was instated on February 16th, while Sarah stayed behind with their recently widowed daughter, Esther Edwards Burr (mother of Aaron Burr).
 In March, Jonathan contracted smallpox from an inoculation, leading to his death on the 22nd, with Sarah still in Massachusetts.
 On his deathbed, he gave his daughter Lucy the following words for his wife:

 "[G]ive my kindest love to my dear wife, and tell her, that the uncommon union, which has so long subsisted between us, has been of such a nature, as I trust is spiritual, and therefore will continue forever: and I hope she will be supported under so great a trial, and submit cheerfully to the will of God."

 "O my very Dear Child, What shall I say.
 A holy and good God has covered us with a dark cloud.
 O that we may all kiss the rod and lay our hands on our mouths.
 The Lord has done it.
 He has made me adore his goodness that we had him so long.
 But my God lives and he has my heart.
 O what a legacy my husband and your father has left us.
 We are all given to God and there I am and love to be."

 The heart was swallowed up in a kind of glow of Christ's love coming down as a constant stream of sweet light, at the same time the soul all flowing out in love to him; so that there seemed to be a constant flowing and reflowing from heart to heart.
 The soul dwelt on high, was lost in God and seemed almost to leave the body

 The Soul Lost in God: Sarah Edwards' Christianity

 "[Her] heart was swallowed up in a kind of glow of Christ's love coming down as a constant stream of sweet light, at the same time the soul all flowing out in love to him; so that there seemed to be a constant flowing and reflowing from heart to heart.
 The sould dwelt on high, was lost in God and seemed almost to leave the body."

 However, even such a godly woman had her struggles; not even the strongest of Christians are ever free from the effects of sin here on earth.
 When Sarah professed a kind of spiritual rebirth during the second Great Awakening in 1742, she was still compelled to admit that she struggled with her sin, most specifically a desire to have "[m]y own good name and fair reputation among men, and especially the esteem and just treatment of the people of this town; 2dly.
 And more especially, the esteem and love, and kind treatment of my husband."
 While these may seem like natural and even laudable tendencies, Sarah was well aware that they drew her away from the glory of God and led her to place too great a value on earthly desires and affections.
-Jonathan, though loving and highly respecting his wife, was not blind to her faults, and said that she had "been subject to unsteadiness, and many ups and downs, in the frame of mind, being under great disadvantages, through a vaporous habit of body, and often subject to melancholy, and at times almost over-borne with it."
+Jonathan, though loving and highly respecting his wife, was not blind to her faults and said that she had "been subject to unsteadiness, and many ups and downs, in the frame of mind, being under great disadvantages, through a vaporous habit of body, and often subject to melancholy, and at times almost over-borne with it."
 This lack of emotional strength led to many fears, including the dread of success for other ministers besides her husband.
-When a Reverend Buell came to fill Jonathan's pulpit when he was travelling, Sarah was worried that he would be more favored and accepted by the congregation than Jonathan's work was.
+When Reverend Buell came to fill Jonathan's pulpit when he was travelling, Sarah was worried that he would be more favored and accepted by the congregation than Jonathan's work was.

 "I had to bless God, for the use he had made of Mr. Edwards hitherto; but thought, if He never blessed his labors any more, and should greatly bless the labours of other ministers, I could entirely acquiesce to His will" and when Mr. Buell was blessed in his ministry, she was able to profess that "The sweet language of my soul continually was 'Amen, Lord Jesus!
 Amen Lord Jesus!'"

 The Legacy of Sarah Edwards

-It is a well known fact that a mother is very influential in the lives of her children, and therefore in the generations that follow.
+It is a well-known fact that a mother is very influential in her children's lives, and, therefore, in the generations that follow.
 Sarah Edwards was noted for her effective and godly methods both by her children and those who visited her home.
-Samuel Hopkins wrote that her discipleship and training was such that would "promote a filial respect and affection, and to lead them to a mild tender treatment of each other.
+Samuel Hopkins wrote that her discipleship and training were such that they would "promote a filial respect and affection, and to lead them to a mild tender treatment of each other.
 Quarreling and contention, which too frequently take place among children, were in her family unknown."
 It was said that